telisangita24-create/CodeAlpha_Tasks/README.md

+✅ README.md for TASK-1 (Hangman Game)

+📄 TASK-1-Hangman-Game/README.md

-# TASK 1: Hangman Game 🎮
+# TASK 1: Hangman Game

 ## Description
 This is a simple **text-based Hangman Game** built using Python.